warelab/release-notes/grapevine-guides/User Guide---2021-08-04.md

 * **Papers** - Curated publications supporting function for the gene.
 Includes link to a form to submit a gene's function
 * **Xrefs** - Cross-references to other databases

-To limit the results to grape genomes, may click on the spider gear icon and deselect the non-grape outgroups (e.g., _Arabidopsis_, _Oryza_, _Sorghum_, _Vitis_, _Selaginella_, _Chlamydomonas_, and _Drosophila_), then click on “Submit”.
-This filtering step should render the v3 model as a single result with the Homology tab open:
+To limit the results to grape genomes, you may click on the spider gear icon and deselect the non-grape outgroups (e.g., _Arabidopsis_, _Oryza_, _Solanum_, _Sorghum_, _Vitis_, _Selaginella_, _Chlamydomonas_, and _Drosophila_).
+Or deselect all genomes using the "None" option and select only PN40024 v4, then click on “Submit”.
+This filtering step should render the v4 model as a single result with the Homology tab open:

 ![search genomes](images/pangrape4.png "Select species")